kearney1003/DWIs-Denoising/Readme.md

 d) Get your own database in train directory and validate directory, then run train.py.
 See more info by the command: pyhton train.py -h

-e) run test.py -n [sample name] to obtain predicted volumes and evaluation outcomes using the well-trained model.
+e) Run test.py -n [sample name] to obtain predicted volumes and evaluation outcomes using the well-trained model.

 3. Presentation